Skip to main content

 What if your dog isn’t eating but is still drinking water?

-One of the first signs of any canine illness is loss of appetite, but if you’ve recently moved house, adopted another pet, had a baby, or otherwise changed your routine, your dog’s refusal to eat his dinner may be a stress response.
-Many dogs who feel stress or anxiety will stop eating but increase their water intake.
-You shouldn’t panic, but it’s always better to be safe than sorry when it comes to your dog’s health.
+One of the first signs of many canine illnesses is loss of appetite.
+However, if you’ve recently moved house, adopted another pet, had a baby, or otherwise changed your routine, your dog’s refusal to eat his dinner may be a stress response.
+Many dogs who feel stressed or anxious will stop eating but increase their water intake because they lose more water through panting.

-If additional symptoms accompany your pup’s refusal to eat, such as difficulty breathing, vomiting, or diarrhea, take him to the vet as soon as possible.
-We also recommend contacting your vet even if loss of appetite is his only symptom, as it may be a sign of an underlying health condition.
+If your pup’s refusal to eat is accompanied by additional symptoms, such as difficulty breathing, vomiting, or diarrhea, take him to the vet as soon as possible.
+We also recommend contacting your vet even if a sudden loss of appetite is his only symptom, as it may be a sign of an underlying health condition.

 A miniature poodle sits behind a ceramic food bowl

-Like people, dogs sometimes suffer from stomach upset after overeating.
-Your dog may also lose his appetite if you’ve recently switched to a different brand of kibble.
-But those are not the only things that could make your pup suffer from a loss of appetite.
+Like people, dogs sometimes suffer from stomach upset.
+This could be due to overeating or trying a different brand of kibble, but these are not the only things that could make your pup suffer from a loss of appetite.
 Here are a few common reasons your dog won’t eat.

-If your pooch is taking medication to manage a health condition or he’s recently received a vaccination, he may be feeling a little queasy.
+If your pooch is taking medication to manage a health condition or recently received a vaccination, he may feel a little queasy.
 Some medicines cause nausea, lack of appetite, or lethargy.
-In most cases, these symptoms ease up within a few hours after daily medications, or a day or two after vaccinations.
+In most cases, these symptoms ease up within a few hours after daily medications or a day or two after vaccinations.
 Talk to your veterinarian if your dog continues to refuse his food; they will be able to prescribe something for nausea, which will help stimulate your dog’s appetite.

 Your dog has a dental problem